-This recipe for Smoky Roasted Tomato White Bean Stew has been on the regular Covid-19 rotation menu for past couple of months.
-It has definitely evolved into a dish that we love and even crave.
+This recipe for Smoky Roasted Tomato White Bean Stew has been on the regular Covid-19 rotation menu for the past couple of months.
+It has definitely evolved into a dish that we love and even craves.

 Over time I added a little of this and a lot of that and voila!
-I always felt the original recipe lasted freshness, so I added marjoram, rosemary and some smoked chili flakes.
-All of these herbs compliment lemon so it seemed the perfect marriage.
-Now I have a recipe that we absolutely love, crave and make once a week!
+I always felt the original recipe lasted freshness, so I added marjoram, rosemary, and some smoked chili flakes.
+All of these herbs complement lemon so it seemed the perfect marriage.
+Now I have a recipe that we absolutely love, crave, and make once a week!
 It is super simple to make, vegetarian friendly and so flavorful.

 Note: when I started working with this recipe I did use canned whole tomatoes which I strained and then roasted as below.
 I added the juices from the can to the broth while cooking.
 It worked perfectly for those colder months when you can not find perfectly ripe tomatoes.

-zest from one large lemon, organic preferred when using zest
+- zest from one large lemon, organic preferred when using the zest

 Heat oven to 425.